hamin/kyatchi/README.md

 * [Samuel Cochran][sam] - Thanks for writing and open sourcing [Mailcatcher][mailcatcher-github].
 It was definitely the inspiration I needed.
 (Hope you don't mind me borrowing your styling :) )
 * [Aria Stewart][aria] - Thanks for your awesome and simple [SMTP library][smtp-lib].
 And thanks for suggesting the name for this project :)
 * [Leejay (Liangjie Xia)][leejay] - Thanks for helping me debug some of the smtp parsing
-* [Drew Tempelmeyer][drew] - Thanks for the awesome logo!
+* [Drew Tempelmeyer] - Thanks for the awesome logo!

 ## Donations

 I started this project because I've been wanting to write something like this for a while, but I am doing this in my free time.
-If you are so inclined, buy me a cup of coffee, soda, or some nourishment by [donating via Amazon Payments](donate).
+If you are so inclined, buy me a cup of coffee, soda, or some nourishment by [donating via Amazon Payments][donate].

 ## License